Complete Guide on Relocating to Thailand

 Where to Live

 There are also excellent and very family friendly options to be found a bit further from the city center in large housing compounds, which often essentially are complete communities with schooling nearby, grocery shopping and many other services available.
-For living in this type of housing compounds (called “Mooban” in Thai) it is recommended to have a car at your disposal, as public transportation will not be ‘to the door’ as it is many places in the city center.
+For living in this type of housing compounds (called “Mooban” in Thai) it is recommended to have a car at your disposal, or utilize Ride-Hailing service.

 Transportation to/from the workplace, childrens’ school, or favored leisure activities is something that should definitely be factored in when deciding on the most convenient area and location to live - not least as traffic in Bangkok, like in many other urban centers in Asia, can add some considerable frustrations to everyday Life if not carefully anticipated.
 This, simply as the daily commuting time can amount to several hours in peak traffic, although the geographical distance may not be long and looks very convenient on a map.